 If you’ve ever had a yeast infection after taking antibiotics, you’ll know firsthand that the last thing you need after getting rid of one infection is for another one to show up soon after.

-Taking antibiotics is actually one of the most frequent — and predictable — triggers for vulvovaginal candidiasis (VVC), aka a yeast infection.
+Taking antibiotics is one of the most frequent — and predictable — triggers for vaginal candidiasis (AKA a yeast infection), a super common type of fungal infection.
 Nevertheless, researchers haven’t figured out why that happens, nor how to prevent it.
-Yet another thing we can blame on the gender health gap!
+Yet another thing we can blame on the gender health gap.

-Antibiotics are a type of medication prescribed to treat many common bacterial infections, from UTIs to bacterial vaginosis (BV), so why are they putting people with vaginas at risk of yeast infections?
+Antibiotics are a type of medication prescribed to treat many common bacterial infections, from urinary tract infections (UTIs) to bacterial vaginosis (BV), so why are they putting people with vaginas at risk of yeast infections?

-Let’s look at the available research (spoiler alert: there isn’t much) and explore how antibiotics can lead to yeast infections, what kind of antibiotics carry the highest risks, and what you can do about it.
+Let’s look at the available research (spoiler alert: there isn’t much) and explore how antibiotics can lead to yeast infections, what kind of antibiotic treatment carries the highest risks, and what you can do about it.

-Sadly, yes.
 The risk of getting a yeast infection after taking antibiotics is between 10-30%.
-All antibiotics can cause yeast infections, but there are a few factors that can determine your likelihood of getting a yeast infection after a course of antibiotics.
+All antibiotics can cause vaginal yeast infections, but there are a few factors that can determine your likelihood of getting a yeast infection after a course of antibiotic treatment.

-Having Candida already present in your vaginal microbiome can put you at a higher risk (33%) of developing a yeast infection after antibiotic treatment.
-Some research shows that having BV can increase your risk of developing a yeast infection after taking antibiotics, as well.
+Having Candida already present in your vaginal microbiome can put you at an increased risk (33%) of developing a yeast infection after antibiotic treatment.
+Some research shows that having bacterial vaginosis can increase your risk of developing a yeast infection after antibiotic treatment, as well.

-Other variables that influence the risk of post-antibiotic VVC include:
+Other risk factors that influence the chances of post-antibiotic vaginal yeast infections include:

 • Whether or not you’ve had antibiotic-induced yeast infections in the past